 Creating Magic Cards Part 2: Creature Types

-In order to create some creature types, we introduce language models.
+In order to create some creature types, we introduce simple language models.

 Welcome to part two of our Magic card creation series.
 This time we're getting to the code and actually building something!

 We use language every day to communicate with one another.

 All languages have some form of underlying structure, which we call grammar.
 This underlying structure is necessary if language is going to be effective, as it sets common rules that speakers and listeners both agree to.

 Language Models attempt to capture some of that underlying structure in order to perform tasks like natural language generation.
 In its simplest form, a language model is basically a probability distribution of words.
 Modern language models are extremely complex and leverage neural networks with millions or even billions of parameters.
 We'll see those later in this series, but for now we're going to create a very simple language model.